joelouthan/theologic.us/content/posts/doctrine-the-lords-prayer/2018-07-26-the-lords-prayer-our-father-in-heaven.md

 season: "2021"
 number: "0615"
 duration: "36:10"
-short_description: "So this teaching in prayer is assuming that you do believe and trust in the Holy One of God.
+description: "So this teaching in prayer is assuming that you do believe and trust in the Holy One of God.
 Otherwise, your prayers are nothing but babble."
 mp3:
     asset_link: "20210615-doctrine-romans8-14-17.mp3"
     length: "52077632"